Ramen Guide – Types, Curiosities and Recipes

 How is the ramen noodles?

-An important feature is that it uses wheat flour as raw material instead of buckwheat as the under the.
-In addition, an alkaline solution of salt called brackish water is added, which differs the dough from the other traditional ones from Japan and the West.
+An important feature is that it uses wheat flour as the raw material instead of buckwheat like soba.
+In addition, an alkaline salt solution called brackish water is added, which differs from traditional pasta from Japan and the West.

 Generally, the noodles of the ramen houses are homemade, some use a machine to cut and manufacture it, but some are totally handmade, others are industrialized, but the real ramen factories do it in a homemade way.